bloboby/bloboby.github.io/nerts.md

 2. Build around n/2 full personal columns of opposite parity.
 3. The other columns are for intermediate storage and ALL of their cards should be imminently playable into the shared piles.
-4. Don't move cards out of tab deck unless it helps with either (2) or (3).
+4. Don't move cards out of tab deck unless it helps with (2), or very rarely (3).

 Here are some more situational techniques:
 - Build personal columns in the direction that would facilitate two